backdrop-contrib/fullcalendar_views/README.md

 Create a view with a supported date field type, select the "Fullcalendar NG" display type and configure.

+### Install from GitHub

+To test the early dev version follow these steps:

+- Click on the green "Code" button on the top right corner (expands a little dialog)
+- Click on "Download ZIP"
+- Extract that zip file locally - note that the directory has a version extension (1.x-1.x)
+- Move that directory from "fullcalendar_views-1.x-1.x" to "fullcalendar_views"
+- Upload (via FTP) or move locally to your /modules directory under your backdrop root
+- Enable it as you normally would via UI on /admin/modules/list

+Again: do not yet use on production sites.
+Too early.

 ## Supported (date) field types

 - Core date